Published in

 1. Artist’s Statement.

-“Fra Giovanni Angelico da Fiesole, who was known in the world as Guido, was no less excellent as painter and illuminator that he was upright as a churchman, and for both one ad the other of these reasons he deserves that most honourable record should be made of him.
+“Fra Giovanni Angelico da Fiesole, who was known in the world as Guido, was no less excellent as painter and illuminator that he was upright as a churchman, and for both one and the other of these reasons he deserves that most honourable record should be made of him.
 This man, although he could have lived in the world with the greatest comfort and could have gained whatever he wished, besides what he possessed, by means of those arts, of which he had a very good knowledge even in his youth, yet resolved, for his peace and satisfaction, being by nature serious and upright.”

 In the words of John Ruskin, in Modern Painters, Volume II, he describes Father Guido as,